Ash4669/Chase-The-Ace/README.md

 When game starts, lock down joining.
 When someone quits, they are deleted from the database When host quits, boot everyone
-When person wins, if signed in, add one to their count.
+When person wins, if signed in, add one to their count with their userId.